santiberna/TiledCpp/README.md

 }
 ```

-Then, just iterate through every layer and draw every tile:
+To render a tile map, just iterate through every layer and draw every tile.
+TiledCpp provides a specialized ``Array2D`` container to loop through all elements in a 2D layer:

 ```c++
 for (tpp::TileLayer& layer : map.getTileLayers())